JachimmaChristian/Agile-Software-Development-Course-W-Udacity/README.md

 The whole product procedure was process-centric to deliver the product successfully rather than focus on delivering a successful product.
 This is what led 17 experts to get together and finalize the Agile Manifesto at a meeting in Utah back in 2001.

 **Agile Four Paired Core Values:**
+1. Individuals and interactions over processes and tools: Agile places more importance and emphasis on people and their interactions over processes and even tools.
+2. Working software over comprehensive documentation: Documentation requires a time and resource commitment that might be wasteful.
+3. Customer collaboration over contract negotiation: Agile promotes a collaborative outlook when product owners work with their customers in reaching an agreement on the details of the product delivery.
+4. Responding to changes over following a plan: Agile embraces the change that makes business sense.